dmitry-lyovochkin/Ecommerce_project/ecommerce_project/README.md

 # E-commerce Shop

 The project is an online store.
-Written according to the terms of reference and figma layout.
+Written according to the terms of reference and Figma layout.

 ## Technologies that are involved::
 - Dart